qmk/qmk_firmware/docs/feature_joystick.md

 Both services can be used without the other, depending on whether you just want to read a device but not send gamepad reports (for volume control for instance) or send gamepad reports based on values computed by the keyboard.

-!> Reading analog axes is not currently functional on ARM MCUs.

 ### Analog circuit